 During the meeting, the Product Owner presents the items to developers, and the discussion begins.
 They have an opportunity to talk about the business goal, point out what is impossible to make or suggest better and more innovative solutions.
 It offers the biggest value because every person shares their knowledge, experience, and ideas – things that you can’t learn from books.

 Posts important questions

 The first step towards discovery is to become aware of what you still don’t know.
 Agile allows you to make mistakes, change your mind, and make improvements.
+This is why having good Agile Product Management is so important.
 As a Product Owner, you don’t need to be overstressed if the team questions your story.
 It is a good thing!
 They are smart people, and you play on one team; they give you alternatives, and you can take your time when improving the requirements.
 All you have to do is to trust them, and then you will see how much you’ll love their input.